Fund a Payment Run

 Start the funding process by retrieving the funding groups via API.

-The API endpoint will return one or more funding groups to be used during the funding process.
+The API endpoint returns one or more funding groups to be used during the funding process.

-For each funding group returned, the user will be asked to consent for funds to be transferred from their chosen linked account to the Zero balance account (ZBA).
+For each funding group returned, the user is asked to consent for funds to be transferred from their chosen linked account to the Zero balance account (ZBA).

-If the chosen linked account is being used to fund a payment run for the first time, the UI component will first request the user to give their consent to sweep the ZBA.
+If the chosen linked account is being used to fund a payment run for the first time, the UI component first requests the user to give their consent to sweep the ZBA.

 The sweeping consent enables Weavr to transfer any residual funds in the account back to the Linked account at end-of-day (6pm CET).
 This ensures that no funds are kept unnecessarily in the account.